spco/git-novice/_episodes/07-bitbucket.md

 something else if we wanted to, but `origin` is by far the most common choice.

-Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitHub:
+Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on Bitbucket:

 ~~~
 $ git push origin master